Skip to main content

 Ginkgo and Improved Activities of Daily Living

-• Studied populations: people with cognitive impairment or dementia (including subjective cognitive complaints, mild cognitive impairment, dementia), patients with mild to moderate dementia and prior cerebral infarction, patients with mild dementia, patients with Parkinson's disease
+• Studied populations: patients with cognitive impairment or dementia (including mild cognitive impairment, mild to moderate dementia, and dementia with a history of cerebral infarction); patients with Parkinson's disease

 Doses used in studies